 For full care there are day-long camps, or chose both a morning and afternoon camp, which could include swimming, cooking, martial arts, LEGO building, horseback riding, golf, watercolor and more.

 Cost: Prices fluctuate a lot depending on what activities your kid wants to do.
-In general, each half-day, weekly course runs $270, up to most expensive at $660 for the learning to ride a bike camp hosted by REI.
+In general, each half-day, weekly course runs $320 and up.
+Find the complete list HERE.

 Registration Opens: Now open